Cryptocurrency Mining in Indiana

 - By burning fossil gas at oil and gas wells.

-AboutBit LLC purchases power generated by the Merom coal-fired plant at a special negotiated rate that is not public.
+AboutBit LLC purchases power generated in significant part by the Merom coal-fired plant.

-The Merom coal-fired power plant was supposed to retire in 2023 but an out-of-state cryptomining company announced it would buy power generated at the plant and a coal mining company purchased the plant.
+The Merom coal-fired power plant was supposed to retire in 2023, but two events intervened in 2022: an out-of-state cryptomining company announced plans to build a mining facility adjacent to the plant, and a coal mining company purchased the plant.
 The cryptocurrency mine may now be the largest electricity user in the Hoosier Energy service area.
 The co-founder of the crypto company called the critics’ assertions that the deal could keep a polluting coal plant open ‘100 percent correct.’

-The Merom cryptomining facility is using over 10% of the power plant’s maximum production and around half the energy under the power plant’s sale contract with Hoosier Energy Rural Electric Cooperative.
+The Merom cryptomining facility is using the equivalent of over 10% of the power plant’s maximum production.
 This new demand is helping support the economic viability of a dirty coal-fired plant.
 The coal-fired power plant has repeatedly violated legal limits on dangerous pollutants, including ammonia, lead, barium, and chromium.

 Air Pollution and Toxic Coal Ash